Bruce Austin

 bwaustin@wsu.edu

 Bruce Austin holds two master’s degrees, one in Educational Psychology, and one in Statistics.
-He is a research associate working with the university’s Learning and Performance Research Center (LPRC).
+He is a Research Associate Professor (retired) working with the College of Education’s Learning and Performance Research Center (LPRC).
+Retired in June of 2024, Mr. Austin continues to support grants and projects on an as-needed basis including co-authorship of journal articles and conference presentations.

 Research Interests